LiarPrincess/Violet/README.md

 - No whitespace at the end of the line
     - Some editors may remove it as a matter of routine and we don’t want weird git diffs.
 - (pet peeve) Try to introduce a named variable for every `if` condition.
-    - You can use a single logical operator - something like `if !isPrincess` or `if isDisneyCharacter && isPrincess` is allowed.
+    - You can use a single logical operator - something like `if !isPrincess` or `if isDisnepCharacter && isPrincess` is allowed.
     - Do not use `&&` and `||` in the same expression, create a variable for one of them.
     - If you need parens then it is already too complicated.